dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/detected-quads-result.md

 ### getItems

-An array of [`DetectedQuadResultItem`](./detected-quad-result-item.md), which are the detected quadrilateral items.
+Returns an array of [`DetectedQuadResultItem`](./detected-quad-result-item.md), which represents the basic unit of the captured result, in this case, a detected quadrilateral.

 ```java
 DetectedQuadResultItem[] getItems();